NEO vs. Edmodo

 NEO Class catalog

-Note that these prices cannot be simply compared, since the NEO Small school and Enterprise plans contain a great amount of functionality that is not provided by Edmodo.
-For example, a larger school would normally require features such as a full-featured gradebook, a wide selection of assignment types, rubrics, built-in content authoring, SCORM integration, advanced reporting and analytics, etc. and would most likely also need to purchase an LMS.
+The NEO Premium plan contains a great amount of functionality that is not provided by Edmodo.
+For example, a larger school would normally require features such as a full-featured gradebook, a wide selection of assignment types, rubrics, built-in content authoring, SCORM integration, advanced reporting, and analytics, etc. and would most likely also need to purchase an LMS.

 NEO Class page